wenhao-z/Sampling_PoissSpk_Neuron/README.md

  The `Cluster_code\simNet_ScanPars.m` should be ran on a high performance cluster (HPC).

- A single loop in `simNet_ScanPars.m` will take about 40 mins in a single thread.
+ A single loop in `simNet_ScanPars.m` will take about 4GB of RAM and ran about 40 mins in a single thread.

  The user may need to revise `simNet_ScanPars.m` based on the job scheduler or mangement on the HPC.